pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 slow cleanup (reclamation) path.
 If one were to look at the microbenchmarks alone, one would probably pick `hp_read_swf`.

-However, the real world is more complex that microbenchmarks.
+However, the real world is more complex than microbenchmarks.
 When I have to extrapolate from microbenchmarks, I usually worry about the hidden impact of instruction bytes or cold branches, since microbenchmarks tend to fail at surfacing these things.
 I'm not as